-Simultaneously with the closing of the Mergers, the Company and Cambridge Holdings entered into the Cambridge Registration Rights and Stockholders' Agreement pursuant to which the Company agreed to file one shelf registration statement on Form S-3 covering the resale of at least 30% of the Cambridge Investor Shares, the Conversion Common Stock and any shares of our common stock issued or issuable to Cambridge Holdings with respect to our common stock and the Conversion Common Stock by way of a stock dividend or stock split or in connection with a combination of shares, recapitalization, merger consolidation or other reorganization (collectively, the "Cambridge Registrable Shares") upon written request of Cambridge Holdings at any time after the 24-month anniversary of the closing of the Mergers.
+Simultaneously with the closing of the Mergers, the Company and Cambridge Holdings entered into the Cambridge Registration Rights and Stockholders' Agreement pursuant to which the Company agreed to file one shelf registration statement on Form S-3 covering the resale of at least 30% of the shares of our common stock held by Cambridge Holdings by way of a stock dividend or stock split or in connection with a combination of shares, recapitalization, merger consolidation or other reorganization (collectively, the "Cambridge Registrable Shares") upon written request of Cambridge Holdings at any time after the 24-month anniversary of the closing of the Mergers.
 The Cambridge Registration Rights and Stockholders' Agreement also provides that Cambridge Holdings may make up to three demands to register, in connection with an underwritten public offering of the Cambridge Registrable Shares, for the resale of at least 33.3% of the Cambridge Registrable Shares held by Cambridge Holdings at the time of such demand upon the written request by Cambridge Holdings at any time following the 24th month anniversary of the closing of the Mergers.
 The Cambridge Registration Rights and Stockholders' Agreement also provides that whenever we register shares of our common stock under the Securities Act (other than on a Form S-4 or Form S-8), then Cambridge Holdings will have the right as specified therein to register its shares of our common stock as part of that registration.
 The registration rights under the Cambridge Registration Rights and Stockholders' Agreement are subject to the rights of the managing underwriters, if any, to reduce or exclude certain shares owned by Cambridge Holdings from an underwritten registration and the rights of RBI Investors pursuant to a the BKC Registration Rights Agreement (as defined below and subject to certain rights of certain persons, including members of current and former management of the Company that have piggyback registration rights).
 Except as otherwise provided, the Cambridge Registration Rights and Stockholders' Agreement requires the Company to pay for all costs and expenses, other than underwriting discounts, commissions and underwriters' counsel fees, incurred in connection with the registration of our common stock, stock transfer taxes and the expenses of Cambridge Holdings' legal counsel in connection with the sale of the Cambridge Registrable Shares, provided that the Company will pay the reasonable fees and expenses of one counsel for Cambridge Holdings up to \$50,000 in the aggregate for any registration thereunder, subject to the limitations set forth therein.
 The Company will also agree to indemnify Cambridge Holdings against certain liabilities, including liabilities under the Securities Act.

-For the period that is two years after the date of the Cambridge Registration Rights and Stockholders' Agreement, Cambridge Holdings may not, without the approval of a majority of the directors of the Company other than the Cambridge Investor Directors, directly or indirectly transfer any shares of Series C Preferred Stock (or any securities convertible into or exercisable or exchangeable for any such shares), Cambridge Investor Shares (or any securities convertible into or exercisable or exchangeable for any such shares), or Conversion Common Stock (or any securities convertible into or exercisable or exchangeable for any shares) held by Cambridge Holdings provided that such transfer restriction will not apply to (i) any transfer of Cambridge Investor Shares or Conversion Common Stock yielding up to \$6.0 million in gross aggregate proceeds, and (ii) transfers to Permitted Affiliates.
+For the period that is two years after the date of the Cambridge Registration Rights and Stockholders' Agreement, Cambridge Holdings may not, without the approval of a majority of the directors of the Company other than the Cambridge Investor Directors, directly or indirectly transfer any shares of our common stock held by Cambridge Holdings provided that such transfer restriction will not apply to (i) any transfer of shares of our common stock held by Cambridge Holdings yielding up to \$6.0 million in gross aggregate proceeds, and (ii) transfers to Permitted Affiliates.